darshan7parmar/gameserver/API.md

 		401 : Player is unauthorized
 		417 : Please wait for more players to Join | Game already started or finished 200 : Sucess returns game details

+4. POST /gameserver/game/info
+   Info : Information about a game
+   Parameters: game_id - game id
+   			   player_id - player id of any user who is entitled to play game
+   Response:
+   		404 : Game does not exists | Player does not exists 401 : Player is unauthorized
+   		200 : Sucess returns game details